nnsW3/0g-chain/docs/Telemetry.md

 ### Collecting from remote host

-Update the kava config on the host and restart using the instructions from `Enabling Kava Metric Emission`
+Update the Kava config on the host and restart using the instructions from `Enabling Kava Metric Emission`

 Install [ngrok](https://ngrok.com/download) on the remote host